Genie in a Bottle: Music video

 The music video accompanying the track was directed by Diane Martel in April 1999, who had previously worked on Mariah Carey's "Dreamlover", and was shot in Malibu with surroundings of a beach and a wooden beach house.
-"I was out on the sand, greased up in, like, baby oil in shorts and a little cut-off top" she recalled, during the video, scenes saw her and others surrounding a campfire and despite this Aguilera recalled the video shoot was "freezing" with crew members all wearing large coats to keep them warm from the cold which Aguilera was struggling with.
+"I was out on the sand, greased up in, like, baby oil in shorts and a little cut-off top" she recalled.
+During the video, scenes saw her and others surrounding a campfire and despite this Aguilera recalled the video shoot was "freezing" with crew members all wearing large coats to keep them warm from the cold which Aguilera was struggling with.
 In most scenes of the video, Aguilera sings and performs a "genie" inspired choreography with her male dancers in front of the beach.
 As the video advances, the guys (with Christina's love interest in there) join the beach party.
 Near the end of the video, all the teens go outside and hang out around a bonfire.
-The video premiered on MTV the week ending on July 3, 1999.
+The video premiered on both MTV and The Box the week ending on June 20, 1999.

 Analyzing the video, A Star Is Made author Pier Dominquez said:

-It received heavy rotation on VH1 and BET and reached top position on the MTV's chart of most played videos.
+The video received heavy rotation on VH1 and BET and reached top position on the MTV's chart of most played videos.
+Times David E. Thigpen noted that the video generated "the kind of genuine enthusiasm on MTV that doesn’t come around much anymore".
+It was parodied in the music video for the single "All the Small Things" by American pop-punk band Blink-182, although some concluded that the group's basis for satire was thin.